memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

----
-id: migrate-from-rdbms
-title: Migrate from RDBMS to Memgraph
+#  Migrate from RDBMS to Memgraph
-sidebar_label: Migrate from RDBMS
----

 This tutorial will help you import your data from a MySQL database into Memgraph using CSV files on Windows 10.